benhosken/d3_collab_compet/README.md

 ### Introduction

 This project is Ben Hosken's submission to for the Deep RL Nanodegree project 3.
-The environment was solved in 290 episodes.
+The environment was solved in 290 episodes using the DDPG algorithm with a a single agent model being trained with both players.

 ![Trained Agent][image1]